The Final Days of Yeshua

 The veil of the Temple is torn in half, Luke 23:45.

 An earthquake occurs, tombs are opened and many righteous are resurrected, Matt 27:52-53.

-A centurion witnessing Yeshua's death and the earthquake declares, "Surely this was a son of God," Matt 27:54 (cf. Luke 23:47).
+A centurion witnessing Yeshua's death and the earthquake declares, "Surely this was the Son of God," Matt 27:54 (Luke 23:47).